DAG’s success is built on the three pillars of conservation:

-DAGCT hits a new area with a strong force of action and dominance, immediately denying poachers of opportunities and free movement.
-Once controlled, work continues maintaining this.
+- Shock Action: Hit a new area with a strong force of action and dominance, immediately denying poachers of opportunities and restrict their movement.

-Areas of concern would fail dramatically if a close relationship with local government law enforcement is not created, maintained and developed, ensuring a continued long-lasting effect of control.
+- Political will and government involvement: Create, maintain and develop a close relationship with local government law enforcement to ensure a continued long-lasting effect of control.

 DAG has been able to successfully and effectively take back and furthermore maintain control of all operational areas where poachers once dominated and where we were deployed:

 - Official mandate by the Mozambique government (ANAC) to conduct counter poaching operations in country.